SPANDigital/presidium/content/_overview/01-features.md

 Presidium is based on sound theoretical strategies for developing learning content and managing knowledge assets.
 The core of this approach is the development of specific focused micro-articles that explain individual concepts.
 Predefined article templates and a menu structure get you up and running quickly.

+In addition to the template for software documentation, Presidium includes templates for:
+* On-boarding
+* Design systems

 Presidium supports:

 * **Automatic menus**: The left navigation menu is dynamically created every time you publish your site.
 Various options are available to control navigation behavior.
 [Menu Structure ]({{site.baseurl}}/key-concepts/#menu-structure-and-behavior)